wangtuo2002/wangtuo2002.github.io/_pages/about.md

 ## Hobbies and Interests
 I am passionate about traveling and have visited many countries and regions.
 I take pleasure in quietly appreciating the elegance of mathematics, constantly discovering its magical aspects.
 In addition, I also enjoy fish-touching, water-skiing, sleeping and eating.

-I am currently reading the book *Brownian Motion, Martingales, and Stochastic Calculus* written by Jean-François Le Gall.
-If you want to read this book with me, feel free to contact me.

 **Email:** wangtuo1020@outlook.com